remsens-lim/virga_sniffer/docs/config.md

    where *vel* and *Ze* denotes the input Doppler velocity [ms-1] and radar reflectivity [dBz], respectively (see [Doppler velocity based refinement](mvel)).
 The default is **True**, therefore, the Doppler velocity (*vel*) has to be included in the input dataset.
- - **mask_rain = True**: If **True**, this flag switches on the use of the *flag_surface_rain* variable from the input dataset in order to consider virga only, if the no rain is observed at the surface.
-This is applied to the lowest present cloud layer at given time.
+ - **mask_rain = True**: If **True**, this flag switches on the use of the *flag_surface_rain* variable from the input dataset in order to consider virga only, if no rain is observed at the surface.
+This is applied to the lowest present cloud layer at any given time.
 Therefore, higher layer virga events will not be masked if rain is detected at the surface.
  - **mask_rain_ze**: Similar to **mask_rain**, but instead of using *flag_surface_rain* from the input data, the radar reflectivity at the lowest range gate is tested against the **ze_thres** threshold in order to estimate if precipitation will reach the surface.